A guide to NLC and EMEA Masters

 What is the NLC?

-Whether in sports or esports, any competition around the world with a defined league needs a way to develop new talent.
-In League of Legends, all major regions have a Tier 2 system.
-This year, the LCK had the LCK Challengers League (LCK CL), the LPL had the League of Legends Development League (LDL) and the LCS had the North American Challengers League (NACL).
+Whether in sports or esports, any structured league-based competition needs a system to develop new talent.
+In League of Legends, every major region has a Tier 2 ecosystem.
+The prestigious Korean league, the LCK, operates the LCK Challengers League (LCK CL) as its sole secondary league.
+Meanwhile, China’s LPL had the League of Legends Development League (LDL), and North America’s LCS had the North American Challengers League (NACL).

 Why compete in NLC?

-In the past four years, 100% of rookie European players promoted into the LEC had competed in the ERLs first.
+In the past four years, 100% of rookie European players promoted into the LEC (Tier 1 competition of Europe) had competed in the ERLs first.
 However, ERLs have been successful in many more ways.
 All ERLs have their own set of organizers (contracted with Riot Games), casters, and professionals working on the league.
 Partly due to national pride and identity behind each region, some ERLs have grown strong fanbases, attracting tens of thousands of regular viewers.
+ERLs are the best place to showcase your talent if you aren't in the LEC.

-Starting in 2025, largely thanks to Los Ratones, Riot Games will permit ERL organizers to permit teams to have their players stream their in-game perspectives.
-The NLC is among the leagues ready to embrace this change, creating an appealing environment for players hoping to continue their streaming careers like Jackspektra.
-This shift enables content-focused players to deliver competitive gameplay while simultaneously hosting their own streams, blending competition with personal brand growth.
+However, there’s another major reason why the NLC has become increasingly attractive in 2025.
+Thanks in large part to Los Ratones, Riot Games have allowed ERL organizers to let teams have their players stream their in-game perspectives during official matches.
+The NLC is among the few leagues embracing this change, making it an appealing destination for top-tier players looking to develop their streaming careers while competing at a high level.
+This shift allows content-driven players to showcase competitive gameplay while simultaneously building their personal brands, seamlessly blending competition with entertainment.

 Qualification to EMEA Masters